 Some of this information is almost certainly lost already (some through deliberate erasure).
-The imminence of action depends on the type of institution.
+The imminence of action depends on the type of institution. channels and platforms and therefore subject to unlawful destruction whether by accident or design.

 Non-standard Public Records